Islam in the Arctic: Russia

 Challenges to the Muslim presence are of different kinds.
 The Arctic city of Vorkuta had a strong skinhead and white nationalist scene in the 1990s and 2000s, and a Russian nationalist group protested against the mosque there.
 The Yamal Peninsula has a meat processing business run by Nyda-Resurs of halal reindeer meat, which struggles against more traditional meats like mutton.
 In addition, the two Muslim organizations compete with each other over control of new Muslim communities; their competition is ideological (with the Council of Muftis more vocally supporting rights of Russian Muslims), political (since the council is closely connected to Moscow, and sometimes denounced as a state-backed organization that seeks to extend Moscow's control over Russia's Muslims), and ethnic (since North Caucasians dominate the council, while Tatars and Bashkirs traditionally control the CDUMR).

 Percentage of Muslims in Russian Arctic regions:

-State of Alaska
+Alaska

-The Muslims of the Americas have a property in Alaska which has drawn criticism, although they have explained their interests are in organic farming, communal living and raising organic meat.
 The Islamic Community Center of Anchorage Alaska was the first purpose-built mosque in the US state, with construction beginning in 2010 to replace the musalla in a strip mall that had previously served the 3000 Muslim residents.
+Due to the differences in daylight hours between winter and summer, and due to there being no darkness in the summer at night, the ICCAA has adopted Mecca time as its prayer schedule, which has led to some disagreement within the community.
+Some Muslims opt to pray local time, and estimate the prayer times in the summer when they cannot use the sun.

 A parishioner interviewed by VICE News explained he had chosen Alaska because while applying to immigrate to the United States as a doctor, it was easier if settlement plans were in an under-staffed community in need of doctors.
+The Anchorage Muslim Community is very diverse.
+In addition to US -born Muslims, there are adherents who have immigrated from over 50 countries worldwide.

 The 35 Muslims of Fairbanks, Alaska, converted the old North Post Chapel into a prayer hall.